Beat the cold: stay warm and entertained with these winter activities in Nanaimo

 Seek Indoor Adventures

 There’s nothing wrong with having some indoor winter activities, and fortunately, Nanaimo has plenty of options to keep you busy!
 Reach new heights at the Romper Room climbing gym and the Airhouse sports facility, or try your hand at axe throwing at Axe & Grind downtown.
-Test your puzzle-solving skills in an escape room, or warm up with a hot chocolate at the Board Game House.
+Test your puzzle-solving skills in one of Nanaimo’s three escape room experiences.